oils-for-unix/oils/doc/ysh-help-topics.md

   [Handle Errors] try                    Run with errexit and set _status
-                  boolstatus             Enforce 0 or 1 exit status X error                Can be used in both proc and func [Shell State]   oil-cd   oil-shopt     compatible, and takes a block shvar                  Temporary modify global settings
+                  boolstatus             Enforce 0 or 1 exit status X error                Can be used in both proc and func [Shell State]   ysh-cd   ysh-shopt     compatible, and takes a block shvar                  Temporary modify global settings
                   push-registers         Save registers like $?, PIPESTATUS [Modules]       runproc                Run a proc; use as main entry point module                 guard against duplicate 'source'
-                  use                    change first word lookup [I/O]           oil-read               Buffered I/O with --line, --all, --qsn X oil-echo             Single arg, no -e -n with simple_echo write                  Like echo, with --, --sep, --end, () fork   forkwait        Replace & and (), and takes a block fopen                  Open multiple streams, takes a block
+                  use                    change first word lookup [I/O]           ysh-read               Buffered I/O with --line, --all, --qsn X ysh-echo             no -e -n with simple_echo write                  Like echo, with --, --sep, --end, () fork   forkwait        Replace & and (), and takes a block fopen                  Open multiple streams, takes a block